International Institute of Anthropology

 Lolita Nikolova, PhD

-I am a person who everyday rediscovers myself and the world.
-As in past, today archaeology is
+I am a person who everyday rediscovers myself and the world through research, social practices

-also an essential part of my social biography, but I would not say that it is more important than
+As in past, today archaeology is also an essential part of my social biography, but I would not say

-others like teaching cultural anthropology, researching anthropology of everydayness, genealogy,
+that it is more important than others like cultural anthropology, researching anthropology of

-living traditions in Salt Lake and many other events.
-On the whole the human society is an example
+living traditions in Salt Lake and many other events

-access to funds for culture, but they are respected because of their honest behavior and
+most of which do not have access to funds for culture, but they are respected because of their

 My archaeological research interest has been transformed from searching for the past itself in